MileHacker Logo

 • Adventure Sports and Adrenaline: Not available in Mauá.
 The city does not offer activities like bungee jumping, zip-lining, or white-water rafting.
 Such activities are typically found in more mountainous or natural areas further from São Paulo's metropolitan core.

-• Bicycle Trails and Mountain Biking: Limited dedicated bicycle lanes in Mauá.
+• Cycling Trails and Mountain Biking: Limited dedicated bicycle lanes in Mauá.
 Cycling on main urban roads is generally not recommended due to traffic.
 Casual cycling within municipal parks might be possible.
 Mountain biking calls for traveling outside the municipality to suitable terrain within the Serra do Mar.

 Mountain Exploration